grosjeanbaptiste/grosjeanbaptiste/README.md

 ## 🏆 Interests
 - 🏃‍♂️ Running 15km twice a week
+- 🏄 Surfing on vacation
-- 📊 Passionate about politics and economy
+- 📊 Passionate about business and economy
 - 💻 Excited for the future of AI in coding
-- 👨‍👩‍👧‍👦 Enjoys spending quality time with family and planning new adventures
+- 👨‍👩‍👧‍👦 Enjoys spending quality time with family and planning new projects

 ## 📫 Contact Information
 - **Email**: [grosjeanbaptisteit@outlook.com](mailto:grosjeanbaptisteit@outlook.com)